Skip to main content

 Policy Evaluation

-Policy evaluation follows AWS IAM semantics:
+Policy evaluation (Layer 2) follows AWS IAM semantics:

 1. Default deny — if no statement matches, access is denied.